DanielEScherzer/website-content/src/Blog/posts/20251029-longhorn-php.md

 add support for PIE to my [CustomCast extension][ext-customcast].
 Perhaps once PHP 8.5 is fully released I'll have a chance to resume work on CustomCast.

-After lunch was a second keynote of the day,
+After lunch was the second keynote of the day,
 [Work Smarter: Code Like a Musician][talk-musician].
 It was fascinating to hear how Cori applied lessons from a music career to writing code.
 Unfortunately, I wasn't able to fully focus on this talk, because my own talk was going to be